Drew as a child at the computer.

 • Built amazing software with all kinds of amazing people

-This is what inspires my work today: building software with intention.
+This is what inspires my work today:

 When I first started, I was in it for the thrill—the rush of making something that worked, that people could see, click, touch.
 But over time, I've come to realize that building software isn’t just a technical act.
 It’s a spiritual one.
-Code is a way of encoding our values, our beliefs, our hopes.
+Software is a way of encoding our values, our beliefs, our hopes.
 And like all things worth doing, it should be done with care.

 We live in a world dominated by short-term thinking.
 The Internet has become a place of frantic swiping, infinite scrolls, and empty metrics.
 We've traded the rich wisdom of Buddhist impermanence for the anxiety of what’s next.
 But software can be different.
 It can be an anchor to the moment—a tool for focus, clarity, and meaningful work.